AmmarCodes/blog/src/posts/terminal-navigate-to-previous-folder-or-home.md

 ![Navigation to previous folder and home](/images/navigation-to-previous-folder-and-home.gif)

-To navigate to the latest folder you were in, use: "cd -".
+To navigate to the latest folder you were in, use: `cd -`.

-To navigate to the home folder use: "cd" without parameters.
+To navigate to the home folder, use: `cd` without parameters.